-As of 31 December 2018, 16,043 certificates of nationality have been delivered out of 123,810 requests.
+At the end of the application period on 24 January 2016, 123,810 requests had been submitted.
+The processing of such requests, which is still ongoing, led to the delivery of 16,180 certificates of nationality as of 31 October 2020.
 The difference between the number of requests filed and that of certificates of nationality delivered is mainly the result of the large number of applications rejected due to forged birth certificates.
-The Government believes that it is imperative to find solutions to regularise the civil status of holders of forged or stolen administrative documents.
+The Government found it necessary to implement a number of measures to regularise the situation of persons without civil status and who consequently use forged or stolen administrative documents to perform civil acts.